open-telemetry/opentelemetry.io/content/en/docs/demo/kubernetes-deployment.md

           exporters: [spanmetrics, otlphttp/example]
 ```

+{{% alert title="Note" color="info" %}}
-> **Note:** When merging YAML values with Helm, objects are merged and arrays
+When merging YAML values with Helm, objects are merged and arrays
-> are replaced.
+are replaced.
 The `spanmetrics` exporter must be included in the array of
-> exporters for the `traces` pipeline if overridden.
+exporters for the `traces` pipeline if overridden.
 Not including this exporter
-> will result in an error.
+will result in an error.
+{{% /alert %}}

 Vendor backends might require you to add additional parameters for
 authentication, please check their documentation.
 Some backends require